m-hassan-tariq/GulpJSForAngularJS/README.md

 12. **Angular Dependency Injection**

-	- Use **gulp-Uglify** to remove whitespace, comments, minify *javascript* files
+	- Use **gulp-ng-annotate** in order to provide automatic security blanket because manglin your code can break angular dependency injection
-	- Use **gulp-CSSO** to remove whitespace, comments, transform *css* files
+	- gulp-ng-annotate looks for dependency injection and adds angular injection
-	- Use **gulp-filter** to seperate out/reduce/filter files from gulp stream
+	- Use ** /* @ngInject */ ** annotation on top of controller, services, anonymous function etc to resolve dependency injection if forget to use Strict Dependency Injection (ng-strict-di) or $inject Property Annotation.
-	- Manglin your code can break angular dependency injection, in order to avoid this use Strict Dependency Injection (ng-strict-di) or $inject Property Annotation
+	- @ngInject provide code hint for gulp-ng-annotate to add angular injections
-	- Filter.restore() function put filter back into stream
+	- Avoid implementing  @ngInject for third party libraries

 	Pre Install: